Today's Articles

 The orchestra was also frequently joined by a men's chorus, eight pianists, and various soloists.
 Very few of these musicians had musical training, and hardly anyone could read music.
 The conductor says, “I always put a man who can read notes in the middle where the others can pick him up."
 In 1912, the Clef Club orchestra performed on the stage of Carnegie Hall in New York City.

 This concert is a crowning achievement for both the orchestra and Europe.
-The orchestra was very well received, and it is said that during one concert march in particular, “music-loving Manhattan felt a thrill down its spine such as only the greatest performances can inspire.
+The orchestra was very well received, and it is said that during one concert march, “music-loving Manhattan felt a thrill down its spine such as only the greatest performances can inspire.

 New Poem Each Day